ballerina-platform/ballerina-distribution/examples/websocket-client-bearer-token-auth/websocket_client_bearer_token_auth.md

 # WebSocket client - Bearer token authentication

-The `websocket:Client` secured with Bearer token authentication allows you to connect to a secured WebSocket server.
-Provide the bearer token for the `auth` configuration of the client to enrich the initial HTTP request with the `Authorization: Bearer <token>` header.
+The `websocket:Client` can be secured with bearer token authentication by enriching the initial HTTP request from the client with the `Authorization: Bearer <token>` header.
+The bearer token can be specified in the `auth` field of the client configuration.
+Use this to communicate with the service, which is secured with bearer token authentication.

 ::: code websocket_client_bearer_token_auth.bal :::